 The weekly newspaper “Die Zeit” published a long report on the Springer boss early in the morning and, according to its own statements, referred to documents that are said to have come from previous years.
-It is about e-mails and chat messages from the closest management circle of the media group, many are from the Springer boss himself.
+It is regarding e-mails and chat messages from the closest management circle of the media group, many are from the Springer boss himself.
 The newspaper listed quotes.
 It is striking that several were said to have been sent directly by Döpfner to the then “Bild” editor-in-chief Reichelt.
 The journalistic brand “Bild” is part of the Springer portfolio.

 Springer boss Döpfner wrote to the employees on the company’s intranet on Thursday: “My articles, which have been published for more than four decades, show what I think.
 I take responsibility for every word I publish.
 Snippets of text and conversation taken out of context cannot be countered as my “true thinking.”
 The intranet text was available to the dpa.
-The quotes that Die Zeit lists in its text, including the spelling mistakes they contain, are, for example, derogatory remarks about East Germany.
+The quotes that Die Zeit lists in its text, including the spelling mistakes they contain, are, for example, derogatory remarks regarding East Germany.
 According to the newspaper report, the CEO is said to have written in 2019: “The ossis will never become democrats.
 Perhaps the former GDR should be turned into an agricultural and production zone with a standard wage.”

 “Mr. Döpfner is no longer acceptable”